-If you’re like many of the generous givers we serve, the pandemic may have changed life in ways that you never anticipated … for better or worse.
+If you’re like many generous givers, the pandemic may have changed life in ways that you never anticipated … for better or worse.
 At home, at work, and at church, you probably have been forced to pivot how you do certain things.
 But have you considered that it might be time to pivot how you give as well?

 For example, if you have been writing checks to charity, you could be missing out on some of the greatest opportunities you have to make a significant impact with your generosity, especially now when it’s needed most.